-The male within the female, shown as a man in a woman’s dreams.
+The male within the female, is shown as a man in a woman’s dreams.
 Physically a woman is predominantly female, but also has a clitoris and produces some male hormones.
 Psychologically, we may only express part of our potential in everyday life.
 In a woman, the more physically dynamic, intellectual and socially challenging side of herself such as assertiveness and taking charge of situations may be given less expression.
 Apart from this some features, such as innovation and creative rational thought, may be held in latency.
 Even if this is not true for the modern woman, there are features of her full potential that are held as secondary or latent characteristics, and are depicted by the male in female dreams.

 The animus can be depicted in a dream by an heroic or spiritual male figure, by her brother or father, a giant, a lion or bull.
 The animus can be wonderfully creative or powerfully destructive, depending upon ones relationship with it.
 Cultural symbols one may use are of leader figures from either national or religious backgrounds; a male dwarf; a medicine man such as a shaman, or a man the woman is marrying.
-The negative aspect of the animus may show as the seducer, the man who imprisons or leads her into danger or tortures her.
+The negative aspect of the animus may show as the seducer, the man who imprisons or leads her into danger or tortures or beats her.
 The positive animus shows as the man who solves problems, shows how things work, exhibits love despite trials, and is the deliverer from death.
 P. W. Martin says that more than anything else the animus figure has two characteristic marks: energy and ambivalence.

 Marie von Franz says of the animus that it often takes the negative form of a ‘sacred conviction’ in a woman rather than erotic fantasies.
 When a woman has such an animus impulse working in her she may be recognised by the way she preaches her particular ‘sacred conviction’ in a loud and sometimes masculinised voice.
 She may even impose such beliefs on others in ‘brutal emotional scenes’.
 Such a woman may be at times obstinate, cold and inaccessible.
 An example of a woman with such a sacred conviction is Joan of Arc.
 While Bluebeard is an example of a negative animus figure.

 Shows the woman integrating her own ability to be independent and capable in outwardly active terms.
 This makes her more whole, balancing her ‘female’ qualities.
 She would then be less dependent upon an external male to feel whole.
 It also shows the woman meeting her experience of her father in a healing way.
 This enables the woman to have a realistic relationship with an actual man.
 It also brings a sense of connectedness between her conscious self and what she senses as the ‘commercial’ world.
-See: Archetype of the father.
+See: Archetype of the father; Digest.